-- (a) establishing the minimum requirements of the Directors and senior management at the time of appointment and on a continuing basis; - (b) establishing and regularly reviewing succession plans for senior management and the Board to promote the Board's renewal and address any vacancies; - (c) establishing a rigorous process for the appointment and removal of Directors, CEO and senior officers.
-The process must involve the assessment of candidates against the minimum requirements as set out in the Corporate Governance Policy Document to maintain the engagement between a candidate and the Committee and to ascertain the suitability of each candidate for the Board; - (d) assessing against the minimum requirements for each senior management and Director on an annual basis, and as and when the Board becomes aware of information that may materially compromise the individual/Director's fitness and propriety, or any circumstance that suggests that the Director is ineffective, errant or otherwise unsuited to carry out his responsibilities; - (e) recommending and assessing the appointment and reappointment of Directors and senior management as per the minimum requirements as set out in the Corporate Governance Policy Document before an application for approval is submitted to BNM; - (f) assessing the Board and the Board Committees in terms of the appropriate size that promotes effective deliberation and encourages the active participation of all Directors and allows the work of the various Board Committees to be discharged without giving rise to an over-extension of Directors that are required to serve on multiple Board Committees; and - (g) assessing the performance and effectiveness of the Board, the Board Committees and individual Directors.
-This is important to enable the Board to identify areas for professional development and process improvements, having regard to the changing needs of the Company.
+- (a) establishing the minimum requirements of the Directors and senior management at the time of appointment and on a continuing basis; - (b) establishing and regularly reviewing succession plans for senior management and the Board to promote the Board's renewal and address any vacancies; - (c) ensuring that the composition of the board and the designated board-level committee should include at least a member with technology experience and competencies; - (d) establishing a rigorous process for the appointment and removal of Directors and senior management.
+The process must involve the assessment of candidates against the minimum requirements as set out in the Corporate Governance Policy Document to maintain the engagement between a candidate and the Committee and to ascertain the suitability of each candidate for the Board; - (e) assessing against the minimum requirements for each senior management and Director on an annual basis, and as and when the Board becomes aware of information that may materially compromise the individual/Director's fitness and propriety, or any circumstance that suggests that the Director is ineffective, errant or otherwise unsuited to carry out his responsibilities; - (f) recommending and assessing the appointment and reappointment of Directors and senior management as per the minimum requirements as set out in the Corporate Governance Policy Document before an application for approval is submitted to BNM; - (g) assessing the Board and the Board Committees in terms of the appropriate size that promotes effective deliberation and encourages the active participation of all Directors and allows the work of the various Board Committees to be discharged without giving rise to an over-extension of Directors that are required to serve on multiple Board Committees; - (h) assessing the performance and effectiveness of the Board, the Board Committees and individual Directors.
+This is important to enable the Board to identify areas for professional development and process improvements, having regard to the changing needs of the Company; and - (i) overseeing the effective implementation of the transfer of knowledge of expatriates to local employees.